as6140/Carbitrage_scraping_project/README.md

 # Carbitrage_scraping_project
-scrape data to find underpriced cars to flip
+Using selenium web scraping library to find underpriced cars online to buy or flip.